 The City obtains HOME Match funds from the property tax welfare exemption on properties that have received HOME funding from the City.
-As of Fiscal Year 2020/2021, (the most recently completed federal reporting year), 26 properties contributed to Santa Rosa's HOME Match requirement, generating approximately \$1.8 million.
+As of Fiscal Year 2020/2021 (the most recently completed federal reporting year), 26 properties contributed to Santa Rosa's HOME Match requirement, generating approximately \$1.6 million.
 The City reports annually on HOME Match funds in the CAPER.
-The City is awaiting the exact funding amounts for Fiscal Year 2022/2023 from HUD and will update this Draft and will proportionately increase or decrease the activities' budgets with the final dollar amounts upon receipt.